MizoreYukii/TS4-Custom-VFX-Resource/README.md

 [Download](https://www.curseforge.com/sims4/mods/custom-vfx-resource)

 ## Submitting
-You can either submit your regular VFX following the instructions on the submission page, or if needing a converted TS3/TSM VFX contact me to request it be added, which is recommended to avoid issues and because there are several guidelines to follow for conversions.
+You can either submit your regular VFX to me via messaging on any platform (recommended), or to this Git by following the instructions on the submission page.
+If you need a converted TS3/TSM VFX contact me to request it be added, which is recommended to avoid issues and because there are several guidelines to follow for conversions.
 Requests for alterations to existing VFX is also linked.

-Note that NSFW related VFX is allowed but has to follow a few guidelines in order to be included, which you can find more details about on the Submitting page.
+Note that NSFW related VFX is allowed but has to follow a few simple guidelines in order to be included, which you can find more details about on the Submitting page.

 [Submitting Custom VFX](https://github.com/MizoreYukii/TS4-Custom-VFX-Resource/wiki/Submitting-Custom-VFX)